imagej/imagej.github.io/_pages/plugins/trackmate/detectors/trackmate-cellpose.md

 ## Parameters for 3D stacks

-Starting from version 8, TrackMate can also handle 3D stack.
+Starting from version 8, TrackMate can also handle 3D stack with CellPose.
 CellPose offers two version of "3D" segmentation:

 - `2D+Z` stitching: cells are segmented in 2D in each z-slice then the 3D volume is reconstructed by merging together segmented cells that overlap enough between neighboring slices.